 When anyone submits a contact form entry through your website, you’ll receive an email notification at the email address entered in the form settings.

-If you aren't receiving your form entries via email, check your spam folder in your email account.
+If you aren't receiving your form entries via email, make sure your Square Messages notifications are turned on and check your spam folder in your email account.
+To enable notifications, go to your Square Dashboard and select Messages > Settings.
 If you do see the notifications in your spam folder, indicate that they aren't spam so future entries don't end up there.
 If you don’t see them there, you can try sending the entries to a different email address.